chrhenning/experimental_setups/README.md

 The design file itself is a file named `experiment.mat`, that contains a variable `experiment`.

 The design file is the only piece that a user has to contribute to control its experiment with this software collection.
-It adheres a certain format that can be checked via the script `misc/experiment_design/check_design_file.m`.
+It adheres a certain format that can be checked via the script [check_design_file](misc/experiment_design/check_design_file.m).

 The design file is contained in the design folder (which may incorparate other files that are referenced in the design file via relative paths (e.g., sound files)).
 The experiment is designed in a tree structure (where edges may be multi-edges).
 The first level are *cohorts*, which themselves split into *groups* (one may also think of groups and subgroups).
 These are divided into *sessions*, which are split into *subjects*.

-Please run the script `experiments/examples/fear_conditioning/generate_fc_design_file.m` to generate an example design folder.
+Please run the script [experiments/examples/fear_conditioning/generate_fc_design_file.m](experiments/examples/fear_conditioning/generate_fc_design_file.m) to generate an example design folder.
 The script expects an output folder name as argument.
 Please explore the resulting `experiment.mat` file (it also generates a JSON file with the same content, in case this is easier to read).

-A detailed explanantion of design file format can be found in the `docs` folder.
+A detailed explanantion of design file format can be found in the [docs](docs) folder.